joseph-c100/generated_worlds/README.md

 # generated_worlds

-Small python program to create new terms for world building projects
+Python program that generates random terms for world building - making use of terms from politics, philosophy, ecology, computing, psychology and geography.